friemen/visuals/README.md

 A *Signal* is a time-varying value, or -- in Java terms -- a mutable property.
 Properties of visual components are accessible through the Signal protocol (see reactor.core).

+An *Event* is a map:
+ - ::sourcepath -- A component path and a conjoined keyword denoting the cause of the event.
+ - ::eventtarget -- The name of the spec root used for delivering the event to the correct event handler.
+ - ::payload -- An arbitrary value.

-An *Event Source* is a stream of events (more precisely: pairs of timestamp and value, a.k.a occurences).
+An *Event Source* is a stream of occurences.
+An occurence is a pair of timestamp and event.
-For example button presses or changes of signals can be represented by event sources (see reactor.core).
+For example button presses or changes of signals can be represented by events (see reactor.core).

 A *Signal Path* is a pair of component path and keyword representing the signal.

-An *Event Source Path* is a pair of component path and keyword representing the eventsource.

 A *View* represents the current state of a visual component tree as a map.
 The map contains the following keys (all in visuals.core namespace):